Skip to content

 Definition of the Edgar Cut:

 The Edgar haircut is a contemporary men’s hairstyle defined by its dramatic contrast.
-The sides and back are faded or tapered extremely short, often down to the skin, while the top is left longer and styled with volume, texture, or a “fluffy” finish.
-This juxtaposition creates a striking, eye-catching look that balances edginess with sophistication.
+The sides aThe Edgar haircut is a contemporary men’s hairstyle known for its dramatic contrast.
+The cut typically features faded or tapered sides and back, often going down to the skin, while the top is left longer.
+The top is styled with volume and texture or a “fluffy” finish for a bold, eye-catching look.

 Origins of the Edgar Haircut